stefanotorresi/facile-it.github.io/README.md

 `type`: always "post" for articles

 `aliases`: an array of URLS which will redirect to this page; used for the transition from the old site

+`ita` or `eng`: the file name of the article of the opposite language, to obtain cross-linking between translations

 `twitterImage`: used for the twitter cards when sharing the url of this page; needs to be at least 120x120, will be cropped to square.
 If not specified, the ENGR logo will be used